 - Christmas is meant to be great at Sundown Adventureland with festive entertainment and a visit to Santa.

-- Check online if you need wheelchair access – most of the park is wheelchair friendly, but I know there are some areas that aren’t so accessible.
+- Check their accessibility statement if you need wheelchair access – most of the park is wheelchair friendly, but there are some areas that aren’t so accessible

 - Check out opening times on their website before you plan a visit as their website is colour coded and they often have fun seasonal events on throughout the year